danikron/spotifypltools/README.md

 target:<user>/playlists/</playlist id>
 ```

 The scripts will open an authentication page in the default webbrowser in order to fetch an access token.
 This operation requires nc, provided by GNU Netcat or openbsd-netcat.

+## Requirements
+ - `netstat`